ETC's On Headset

 What is ETC's On Headset?

-Our team worked with industry experts to create an audio learning exercise to help fine-tune your live programming skills.
+ETC has partnered with industry experts to create an immersive audio learning experience, designed to enhance your live programming skills.
+Practice in real-time across two seasons.

 Speaker 1: